-A humidifier can bring several benefits to your health and your home.
+A humidifier with essential oils can bring several benefits to your health and your home.
 Having adequate humidity in your house can help to alleviate sinus infections and colds and keep your mucus membranes well-moisturized.
 Higher humidity can also be helpful in treating skin conditions like eczema and dry skin.

 Wood floors and furniture will benefit from a humidifier as well.
 If air gets too dry, it can strip the moisture out of wood.
 This can cause the wood to warp and crack, leaving gaps in your floors and furniture and spelling heavy maintenance and repair costs for you.

 Benefits of Essential Oils

 Many people believe essential oils can have a number of health benefits.
 People believe oils like cinnamon, peppermint, and ylang ylang can help to alleviate pain, and basil, grapefruit, and helichrysum can improve digestion.
 Cedarwood, patchouli, and sandalwood are said to improve sleep, and calendula, frankincense, geranium, jasmine, and tea tree oil may help treat skin complaints.

 One of the biggest benefits of essential oil use, however, is aromatherapy, using essential oils to influence mood.
 Lavender oil can be calming, and peppermint oil can improve concentration.
 Certain other oils can help to alleviate anxiety and depression and even improve quality of life for people with dementia.